-Not really, it is not bright enough.
+Not really well in the UK, Australia or New Zealand, it is not bright enough.
 When you have seen 'video' footage of auroras this is normally done using time-lapse photography, where many hundreds of long-exposure, still images are joined together to create a short piece of video.

 There are now some modern cameras that are capable of capturing real-time video footage of auroras but they are expensive and need to operate at extremely high ISO settings.
-We rarely get auroras in the UK that are strong enough or fast-moving enough, so time-lapse is generally more appropriate for creating video in the UK.
+We rarely get auroras in the UK, Australia or New Zealand that are strong enough or fast-moving enough, so time-lapse is generally more appropriate for creating video in these countries.

-The cameras on the latest mobile phones can capture auroras, even hand-held, but you can significantly increase the quality if you can stabilise the camera using a cradle/holder mounted on a sturdy tripod to keep the camera still.
-Make sure you switch the camera to 'nightsight' mode, set the focus to 'far', switch off the flash and enable the 2 second delay timer.
+The cameras on the latest mobile phones can capture auroras, even hand-held, but you can significantly increase the image quality if you can stabilise the camera using a cradle/holder mounted on a sturdy tripod to keep the camera completely still.
+Make sure you:

 Substorms are the process by which the aurora is created.
 Charged particles from the sun become trapped by the magnetic field on the dark side of the Earth and continue to pile up until the magnetic field snaps.
 This 'snap' catapults the particles into the Earth's atmosphere and triggers the aurora.